Quantum Machine Learning with Classiq

 Workflow

-If you're not familiar with PyTorch, it is highly recommended to check out the following pages from their documentation:
+If you are not familiar with PyTorch, read the following documentation:

-In this example, the PyTorch integration is demonstrated using a simple parameterized quantum model.
+This example demonstrates PyTorch integration using a simple parameterized quantum model.

-One input from the user and one weight are utilized, while using one qubit in the model.
-The goal of the learning process is to determine the correct angle for an RX gate to perform a "NOT" operation (spoiler: the correct answer is \(\pi\)).
+It utilizes one input from the user and one weight, while using one qubit in the model.
+The goal of the learning process is to determine the correct angle for an RX gate to perform a "NOT" operation.
+(Spoiler alert: The correct answer is \(\pi\).)

 from classiq import *